SimonSubokLee/ston-docs-son/admin/media.kr.rst

 ******************

 This chapter explains how to intelligently service media.
-In many cases, contents are processed to various formats due to various client environments and diversity of service.
+In many cases, content is processed in various formats due to various client environments and the diversity of service.
-Therefore, identical contents exist in the origin server in various formats.
+Therefore, identical content exists in the origin server in various formats.
-This method wastes processing time and storage, and moreover, it is difficult to maintain.
+This method wastes processing time and storage; moreover, it is difficult to maintain.

 .. toctree::